Since the Republic of Iceland does not have its own embassy in Ukraine, the Norwegian Embassy in Ankara (Turkey) renders assistance on visa issues.

 The issuing of visas for Ukrainian citizens to Iceland is made according to Norwegian visa regulations.
 The application process is the same as for Schengen visas to Norway.
 The application is registered through Application Portal where one will also have to pay the visa fee and apply together with the necessary supporting documents.
 The application is considered according to requirements set by Schengen and Norwegian visa regulations.
 If these requirements are not meet the application will be forwarded to the Icelandic Immigration Service for further consideration.

-The Norwegian Embassy in Kiev only handle Schengen short term visas (C) on the behalf of the Icelandic Directorate of Immigration – Utlendingastofnun (UTL).
+The Norwegian Embassy in Ankara only handle Schengen short term visas (C) on the behalf of the Icelandic Directorate of Immigration – Utlendingastofnun (UTL).
 Entry visas (D) are only issued upon received decision from UTL.
 A list of supporting documents can be found in our document list.
 Please notice the difference in demands of documents for those applying for a visa to go to Iceland when it comes to means of support and the invitation letter.

 Means of support